A Survey on Adversarial Contention Resolution: Dynamic Arrivals

-{\bf Discussion.} Much of the theoretical territory has been mapped out with nearly-matching upper and lower asymptotic bounds on latency, and the results are less bleak than those surveyed under the AQT model.
-Notably, De Marco and Kowalski~\cite{DEMARCO20171,de2013contention} demonstrate that deterministic acknowledgement-based algorithms can provide latency that is close to the asymptotic optimal---differing only by an $O(\log n\log\log n)$-factor---even with without CD, a global clock, knowledge of $k$, or the time when the first station awakens.
+Much of the theoretical territory has been mapped out with some nearly-matching upper and lower asymptotic bounds on latency, and the results are less bleak than those surveyed under the AQT model.
+Notably, with no-CD and assuming a global clock, we see this for both $k$-selection (De Marco and Kowalski \cite{doi:10.1137/140982763}) and for wakeup (De Marco and Kowalski~\cite{DEMARCO20171,de2013contention}), where the latter result depends on some limited system information.

-More generally, we see several results that deviate from an asymptotically-optimal latency by (roughly) a logarithmic factor.
-The presence of this term may seem puzzling at first glance, but it arises from first deriving a randomized algorithm that succeeds with high probability in $n$ (which incurs the logarithmic factor), and then showing the existence of a deterministic algorithm via the probabilistic method.
-This technique is what is often providing the logarithmic-factor discrepancy between upper and lower bounds.

-Despite this improvement, deterministic approaches fall short of being able to offer $O(k)$ latency in the dynamic setting; this is unsurprising given the analogous situation in the static setting (Section~\ref{sec:deterministic-static}).
-A natural method to seek improvement is via randomized algorithms, which we survey next.
+Despite providing a rosier picture, deterministic approaches for contention resolution fall short of being able to offer linear latency in the dynamic case; this is unsurprising given the analogous situation in the static case (Section~\ref{sec:deterministic-static}).
+Similarly, deterministic solutions to the wakeup problem yield high latency in cases without a global clock, or where key parameters are unknown.
+A natural place to look for improvement---perhaps even asymptotic optimality---is the domain of randomized algorithms, which we survey next.